eurysohn/Portfolio-/README.md

  ## 👩🏻‍💻 <i>Data Analyst & Scientist</i>, experience in <i>Lean Management and Continuous Improvement </i>

 ### About
 Hello, I'm Eury!
-I graduated with a Bachelor of Science in <b> Information Technology </b> from Yonsei University and Master of Science in <b> Information </b> from University of Wisconsin Madison.
+I graduated with a Bachelor of Science in <b> Information Technology </b> from Yonsei University(Seoul) and Master of Science in <b> Information </b> from University of Wisconsin Madison.
 I currently work at Volvo Trucks as a Lean Management Data Scientist, and is open to from <b> January of 2024</b>.

 My previous roles have been Data Scientist in a startup, Data Analyst, Research Assistant in A.I.
 Lab, Teacher's Assistant in Yonsei and Wisconsin-Madison University, Mentor in UN Sustainable Development.